CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Here you can specify several parameters:

-* **Select your CSC project**.

-* **Choose the operating system**.
+1. **Select CSC Project, Operating System and Desktop Name**.
 Currently, the only possible operating system is Linux CentOS 7.

-* **Assign a name for your virtual desktop**.
 Assigning a descriptive name for a Desktop so that all project members can quickly identify it, later on is good practice.

-* Based on the computing and memory needs, choose one of the pre-built options (Light, Small, Medium, or Heavy computing).
-All desktops' default disk (or storage) space is 80 GB.
-You can extend your Desktop disk space up to 200 GB by selecting the option: **add an external disk**.
-Note: you can't extend the disk space after you have created the virtual desktop.
-Additional disk space can be required by writing to servicedesk@csc.fi (subject: Sensitive data);
+2. **Select a Desktop from the pre-built options**.
+Based on the computing needs, choose one of the pre-built options (Light, Small, Medium, or Heavy computing):

-Finally, press the **Create desktop** button.
-The launch operation is entirely automated and can take **up to 30 minutes**.

-If you try accessing the virtual desktop during the creation process, an error message will be displayed asking you to return later.

-You can choose between **four different pre-built virtual Desktop options **:

 *  **Light computation**.
 Technical specifications: **Core:3; memory 4 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.
 This option is ideal for testing the services (for example: starting a virtual desktop, accessing data stored in SD Connect, and deleting the desktop).
 For this reason, we advise you to start this option only for testing purposes and delete it when the testing is completed.